 A shrine of a popular saint was caught in the time wrap and is literally located on the Redcliff Divide since 1947.
 But the mass following of the Baba rarely prevented the authorities from two sides from paying respects at his grave on the last Thursday of June, year after year.
 It survived wars and tensions, barring 2002 and 2018.
 Historian Jigar Mohammed details the Baba’s influences in the region located between Samba and Sialkot

-The fragmentation of the subcontinent into the two countries of India and Pakistan was the worst implication of the end of the colonial rule.
+The fragmentation of the subcontinent into the two countries of India and Pakistan was the worst implication of the end of colonial rule.
 The boundary line that was drawn between the two created a new problem in form of ‘border tension’ for both India and Pakistan.
-Because of the continuous hostility between the two, the border areas were militarised and it impacted the lives of the common people.
-But the border between the two countries remains as a reality that people cannot overcome.
-However, the perception of the state and of the people vis-à-vis border does not remain the same.
+Because of the continuing hostility between the two, the border areas were militarised and it impacted the lives of the common people.
+But the border between the two countries remains a reality that people cannot overcome.
+However, the perception of the state and of the people vis-à-vis the border does not remain the same.
 While the state sees the border from the perspective of its security, the people see it as a line that divides the people.
 However, there are certain exceptional times and places where the perceptional gap between the state and the people gets to be totally covered.

 At a distance of 42 kilometres from Jammu city, the shrine falls in the Ramgarh sector on the International Border (IB).
 Like all other borders, the border in the Ramgarh sector has remained quite volatile throughout the post-1947 period.
-People living close to it have experienced the bombing, shelling and firing that is a normal phenomenon in the border.
+People living close to it have experienced the bombing, shelling and firing that is a normal phenomenon on the border.
 They have also had the experience of the various wars between India and Pakistan.

 However, despite these hostilities and problems which the people experienced because of the border, there was another story of the same border.
 This was the story of the border becoming a symbol of peace, a place where, rather than hostilities, the common faith would bring the two countries together, year after year, during the mela Chamliyal (the fair of Chamliyal).